wzhudev/reverse-linear-sync-engine/README.md

 Clients use the **`lastSyncId`** to determine whether they are synchronized with the server.
 By comparing their local `lastSyncId` with the `lastSyncId` provided by the server, clients can identify if they are missing any transactions:

-- If the client’s `lastSyncId` is **smaller** than the server’s, it indicates that the client is out of sync and has not received some delta packets.
+- If the client's `lastSyncId` is **smaller** than the server's, it indicates that the client is out of sync and has not received some delta packets.
 - The server frequently includes the `lastSyncId` in its responses to help clients stay updated.

-The client’s `lastSyncId` is initially set during the **full bootstrapping process**, where it retrieves the latest state of the database.
+The client's `lastSyncId` is initially set during the **full bootstrapping process**, where it retrieves the latest state of the database.
 As the client receives **delta packets** from the server, the `lastSyncId` is updated to reflect the new synchronized state.

 Now back to other fields of database's metadata.

 ---

 2. **`firstSyncId`**: Represents the `lastSyncId` value when the client performs a **full bootstrapping**.
-This marks the starting point for the client’s synchronization with the server.
+This marks the starting point for the client's synchronization with the server.
 3. **`backendDatabaseVersion`**: Indicates the version of the backend database.
 The name is self-explanatory and is used to track compatibility between the client and server databases.
 4. **`updatedAt`**: A timestamp indicating the last time the database or its metadata was updated.
 The name is straightforward.
 5. **`subscribedSyncGroups`**.